What are email reputation pools? (email IPs)

 In the raw contents that opens up, look for your private email IP in the email headers, in one of the multiple Received: attributes (first few lines);

-It is important that you check on the emails that have been sent AFTER upgrading to the private email IP package.
-All emails that were sent before upgrading to private email IP will be marked as sent from the previously-used IP address.
+It is important that you check on the emails that have been sent AFTER installing your private email IP.
+All emails that were sent before using your private email IP will be marked as sent from the previously-used IP address (which will be a shared IP).

 Considerations before you send high-volumes of emails